realvjy/coolshap.es/README.md

 ### Web

-Implementation of the lucide icon library for web applications.
+Implementation of the coolshapes icon library for web applications.

 ```sh
 npm install coolshapes-react